-Common specifications
+Article 41 Common specifications

-- 1. Where harmonised standards referred to in Article 40 do not exist or where the Commission considers that the relevant harmonised standards are insufficient or that there is a need to address specific safety or fundamental right concerns, the Commission may, by means of implementing acts, adopt common specifications in respect of the requirements set out in Chapter 2 of this Title.
-Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 74(2). - 2.
-The Commission, when preparing the common specifications referred to in paragraph 1, shall gather the views of relevant bodies or expert groups established under relevant sectorial Union law. - 3.
-High-risk AI systems which are in conformity with the common specifications referred to in paragraph 1 shall be presumed to be in conformity with the requirements set out in Chapter 2 of this Title, to the extent those common specifications cover those requirements. - 4.
-Where providers do not comply with the common specifications referred to in paragraph 1, they shall duly justify that they have adopted technical solutions that are at least equivalent thereto.
+1. Where harmonised standards referred to in Article 40 do not exist or where the Commission considers that the relevant harmonised standards are insufficient or that there is a need to address specific safety or fundamental right concerns, the Commission may, after consulting the AI Board referred to in Article 56, by means of implementing acts, adopt common specifications in respect of the requirements set out in Chapter 2 of this Title or, as applicable, with requirements set out in Article 4a and Article 4b.
+Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 74(2).

+- The Commission, Wwhen preparing the common specifications referred to in paragraph 1, the Commission shall fulfil the objectives referred of Article 40(2) and gather the views of relevant bodies or expert groups established under relevant sectorial Union law. - 3.
+High-risk AI systems or general purpose AI systems which are in conformity with the common specifications referred to in paragraph 1 shall be presumed to be in conformity with the requirements set out in Chapter 2 of this Title or, as applicable, with requirements set out in Article 4a and Article 4b, to the extent those common specifications cover those requirements. - 4.
+Where providers do not comply with the common specifications referred to in paragraph 1, they shall duly justify in the technical documentation referred to in Article 11 that they have adopted technical solutions that are at least equivalent thereto.